D-HYPR: Harnessing Neighborhood Modeling and Asymmetry Preservation for Digraph Representation Learning: Methodology

 where $i\neq j\neq p$. $A_{c_{in}}^{k} (i, j)=1$ if node $i$ and node $j$ have a common in-neighbor $k$ hops away.

 (4) \texttt{common out} $A_{c_{out}}^{k}$,

 where $i\neq j\neq p$. $A_{c_{out}}^{k} (i, j)=1$ if node $i$ and node $j$ have a common out-neighbor $k$ hops away.

 \textit{Multi-Scale Neighborhood Learning}.
-For a given non-zero integer $K$, we compute the $4$ types of $k$-order proximity matrix for $k=1$ to $K$ (as a preprocessing step).
-This allows for the capture of multi-scale node proximity~\cite{abu2020n}.
-These $k$-order proximity matrices replace the original adjacency matrix $A$ to provide a wider range of neighborhood to Hyperbolic Graph Embedding Layers.
+For a given non-zero integer $K$, we compute the four types of $k$-order proximity matrix for $k=1$ to $K$ (as a preprocessing step).
+This enables capturing multi-scale node proximity and the nodes' local directed graph characteristics.
+These $k$-order proximity matrices replace the original adjacency matrix $A$ to provide a wider range of neighborhoods to Hyperbolic Graph Embedding Layers (Fig.~\ref{fig:model} (b)).

-\textbf{Neighborhood Collaboration.} We then apply \textit{Hyperbolic Neighborhood Aggregation} to enable a closer collaboration among the neighborhoods.
+\textbf{Neighborhood Aggregation.} We then apply \textit{Hyperbolic Neighborhood Aggregation} to enable a joint assessment of the neighborhoods.
 Here, we view the $4K$ output hyperbolic vectors from the Hyperbolic Graph Embedding Layers as representations of $4K$ \emph{neighbors} of the anchor node $i$.
-We consider $\mathbf{z}_i^{\text{fuse}}$, which is the average of these $4K$ vectors, as the initial representation of node $i$ before hyperbolic neighborhood collaboration.
-We then apply Eq.~(\ref{equa:neigh_agg}).
-We use the learned curvature $-c^{l}$ from the last hyperbolic graph embedding layer $l$, and use equal aggregation weights $ \frac{1}{4K+1}$ ($\mathbf{z}_i^{\text{fuse}}$ itself is included as a neighbor in order to enforce skip connection).
+We consider $\mathbf{z}_i^{\text{fuse}}$, which is the hyperbolic average of these $4K$ vectors, as the initial representation of node $i$ before hyperbolic neighborhood collaboration.
+Subsequently, we apply Eq.~(\ref{equa:neigh_agg}) with the learned curvature $-c^{l}$ from the last hyperbolic graph embedding layer $l$, and use equal aggregation weights $ \frac{1}{4K+1}$ ($4K$ plus $1$ because $\mathbf{z}_i^{\text{fuse}}$ itself is included as a neighbor in order to enforce a skip connection).
 The resulting output, $\mathbf{z}_i^{l,H}$, is the final hyperbolic embedding of node $i$.
 Hyperbolic Neighborhood Aggregation can encourage a better utilization of neighborhoods by synthesizing intermediate representations learned in a neighborhood-level in hyperbolic space.